 Iconic colorful dome

-The status of the chapel today
+The chapel’s status today

 Free entry.